Noxycut Fat Burner Review: Burn Fat And Pack On The Muscle?

 Too bad none of this true.
 Let me explain why...

-First of all, the claims made by Noxycut -- lose weight AND build muscle at the same time, -- are physiologically contradictory.
+First of all, the claims made by Noxycut — lose weight AND build muscle at the same time, — are physiologically contradictory.
 You see, losing weight requires a caloric deficit.
-Building muscles requires a caloric surplus.
-Although some advanced high intensity exercise programs claim otherwise (check Craig Ballantyne's Turbulence Training) it's almost impossible to accomplish both at the same time.
+Building a significant amount of muscle requires a caloric surplus.
+Although some advanced high intensity exercise programs claim otherwise (check Craig Ballantyne’s Turbulence Training) it’s almost impossible to prioritize both at the same time.

 That's why bodybuilders go on "mass" and "cutting" cycles.
 In the mass cycle, they consume surplus calories and build as much muscle as they can.
 In the cutting cycle, they restrict calories in an effort to rid themselves of fat while maintaining as much muscle as possible.
 And trust me, these guys face this reality despite taking the most potent anabolic steroids in the world.